marcelhoogantink/enhanced-shutter-card/README.md

 ### Sample

-The sample below are the settings of the image above.
+The sample below are the settings of the example image above.
 ```yaml
 type: custom:enhanced-shutter-card
 entities: